chadsy/aoc_2022/README.md

 usage:
-aoc (empty)     runs the puzzle dataset for the most recent day that's been implemented aoc *           runs the puzzle dataset for all the days implemented aoc N           runs the puzzle dataset for day N
+aoc (empty)     runs the puzzle dataset for the most recent day that's been implemented aoc N           runs the puzzle dataset for day N aoc all         runs the puzzle dataset for all the days implemented -s              Sample:  solves the sample dataset instead of the actual puzzle dataset -t              Test:    run both the puzzle and sample datasets and compares the results
--s              Sample:  solves the sample dataset instead of the actual puzzle dataset -t              Test:    run both the puzzle and sample datasets and compares the results the expected saved values
+                the expected saved values
 -q              Quiet:   suppress the summary message at the end of a dataset solution -p              Profile: iterates 10 times over the dataset and times the execution -?, -h          Help:    you're looking at it
 ```

 # To Do
-There's a loop in `main()` to run all the available solution days.
-All the code inside it is duplicated outside the loop for a single day run.
-The code in both cases is largely identical and needs to be refactored.
-There are too many parameters that flow into the block to make function extraction reasonable, it would get ugly.
-But I want to fix that, one way or the other.
+Nothing right now.

 # Build it